Is Merrill Edge Safe 4-star brokerage rating

 Is Merrill Edge SIPC Insured?

-Merrill Edge also has an extra policy through Lloyd’s of London that takes effect once SIPC protection is used up.
-This additional policy includes both cash and securities.
-There is a $1.9 million limit for cash claims per account, and the total limit for the entire firm is $1 billion.
+Merrill Edge also has extra insurance through Lloyd’s of London that starts if SIPC insurance runs out.
+This policy covers both cash and investments.
+There is an account limit of $1.9 million for cash claims and a total firm-wide limit of $1 billion.

 Merrill Edge BBB Reviews

-The Better Business Bureau is a private, nonprofit group that monitors how companies operate and handle customer issues across North America.
+The Better Business Bureau (BBB) is a private group that tracks how companies treat customers in North America.

-Both Merrill Edge and its parent, Bank of America, have profiles on the BBB site.
-Merrill Edge’s listing shows a grade of A+.
-This is the highest possible rating.
-The BBB’s score is based on several performance factors, including how long the firm has been in business, how many complaints have been filed with the BBB, the organization’s openness, and more.
+Both Merrill Edge and its parent company, Bank of America, have profiles on the BBB’s website.
+Merrill Edge’s profile shows an A+ grade, which is the best possible.
+The BBB gives this grade based on things like how long the company has been in business, the number of complaints, how open the business is, and more.

-Merrill Edge’s BBB page indicates more than 7,000 closed complaints in the last 3 years.
-These include complaints tied to Bank of America.
-Examples involve identity theft and Bank of America declining to shut an account.
+Merrill Edge’s BBB profile shows over 7,000 closed complaints in the last 3 years.
+Some of these are for Bank of America.
+Complaints include things like identity theft and Bank of America not closing an account when asked.

-Merrill Edge has 640 customer reviews on its BBB entry.
-The average rating is 1.06 out of 5.
-Although that’s quite low, most of the reviews come from dissatisfied clients on the BBB site.
+There are 640 customer reviews on Merrill Edge’s BBB profile, with an average rating of 1.06 out of 5.
+This is low, but most reviews on the BBB are from unhappy customers.

 Top Rated Brokers